artfoundry/gitfolio/README.md

-Codefolio is a portfolio site for programmers.
+Epatomic is a portfolio site for programmers.
 Users can share the GitHub repositories of which they are proud.

 Developers: Douglas Mill, Srinivas Rao, Dave Markowitz